 Central European Program

-As one of the most important consequences of these dynamic changes, a new, more strategic alliance between Poland and the Czech Republic has emerged.
+One of consequences of these dynamic changes, a new, more strategic alliance between Poland and the Czech Republic has emerged.
 Both countries share similar geopolitical, military, economic and social interests and concerns with regard to the situation in and around Ukraine.
 From a regional security point of view, Poland and the Czech Republic are strategically interested in Ukraine’s victory over the Russian Federation, its successful future post-war reconstruction and its further European integration.
 The European Values Center for Security Policy has been implementing several projects supported by the Czech-Polish Forum since 2020.